elizabethbrandt/coincreatif/README.md

 </h2>

 ```
 AS A USER
 I WANT TO
-SO THAT I CAN
+SO THAT I
 ```

 <h2 align="center">Technology Used